 2. Mobile Commerce is Key

-With overall improved access across the Southeast Asian market to mobile phones, focusing on mobile commerce is highly recommended, as well as mobile attribution.
-As communication technologies progress, mobile connectivity becomes faster and cheaper, meaning consumers will be using them more widely to make purchases. eMarketer predicts that by 2022, 80.33% of all ecommerce in the Asia-Pacific region will be m-commerce.
 Advertisers should collaborate with publishers whose content is optimised for mobile, and publishers should ensure they keep up with the latest mobile commerce trends to ensure they do not fall behind their competitors.

-3. Focusing on Southeast Asia’s Key Platforms
+3. Focus on Key Platforms and Content Types

 4. Opportunity for Affiliate Marketing